dechamps/videojitter/EXAMPLES.md

 well as their amazing timing accuracy, which as described in the "fine print" (the text below the chart) is in the order of 10 µs (yes, _microseconds_).

-If you get this kind of result, your playback system is basically flawless as far as frame presentation timing is concerned.
+If you get this kind of result, your playback system is pretty much flawless as far as frame presentation timing is concerned.

 ## Isolated timing errors